Yiddish language and literature are taught in non-academic frameworks in dozens of locations around the world.

 The Dora Teitelboim Center for Yiddish Culture

-Jewish Educational Center"Crescas" for the Preservation of the Jewish Cultural Heritage
+Jewish Educational Center "Crescas" for Preservation of the Jewish Cultural Heritage